TheodoreHua/AdventOfCode/AoC_2020/Day_13/README.md

 brute force but instead of adding 1 each time, it adds the period between the first, and most recent (correct order/minute) bus.

-EDIT: Using the Chinese Remainder Theorem would've worked but I was quite sleep deprived at the time of writing the code and don't quite feel like re-writing the code

 ---

 # Day 13: Shuttle Search